Operational Risks in Banks: Effective Strategies to Create a Secure Framework

 While banks have been aware of operational risks, they need to be prompt in adapting risk management capabilities and tools to eradicate the complexities and introduce smoothness in the workflow.
 Currently, banks have developed taxonomies on risk-identification and risk-assessment processes, extensive controls through cloud support, and cyber and control-testing procedures.

-While the banking industry practically succeeded in reducing the industry-wide regulatory system, there are now fewer losses from operational risks in banks.
+banking industry practically succeeded in reducing the industry-wide regulatory system, there are now fewer losses from operational risks in banks.

 "In financial services, if you want to be the best in the industry, you first have to be the best in risk management.
 It's the foundation for every other measure of success.
 There's almost no room for error."